mavryk-network/bake.mavryk.org_content/en/getting-started/best-practices.md

 * Not authorizing the second hardware wallet to bake for the same address before it's needed
 * Not importing your baking wallet into your backup computer before it's needed
 * Before changing any Ledger connections, always ensuring that only one hardware wallet is baking for the address
-* Not installing TezBake on second computer before it's needed.
+* Not installing MavBake on second computer before it's needed.
 If you have a fast internet connection, the entire setup process takes just a few minutes.

 If you only have one hardware wallet and it fails, you will be down until you get a second one and set it up to bake.